Day 11: Festivals, days, and times sacred to this deity

 There was a Greek festival specifically dedicated to Hermes, the annual Hermaia; an initiatory time with rituals taking place in gymnasiums.
 Contests of physicality and skill took place, alongside gambling which usually follows along with sporting events.
 There is some evidence that also suggests Hermes was part of the festival at Eleusis, escorting the Goddess Persephone out of Hades and reuniting with Her mother, Demeter in the annual festival of Thesmophia.

 The Romans in their adoption of Hermes as Mercury celebrated the Mercuralia, or the Ides of May (May 15th) believed to be His birthday.
 Suppliants would take water from a fountain in Porta Capena at aqua Mercurii, to asperge boats with bay laurels in blessings of commerce and profit.
 Some modern practitioners celebrate His birthday as April 4th, which makes me wonder if there is a connection between this and April Fool's on the 1st, a modern, secular holiday.
-I believe today, July 11th (7/11) is a sacred day for receiving blessings of Hermes in luck.
+I personally have also found July 11th (7/11) to be a sacred day for receiving blessings of Hermes in luck.